ioBroker/ioBroker.js-controller/docs/en/viz/app.md

 - *Response over TTS* - if activated the answers from text2command will be synthesised via text-to-speech engine.
 Of course some TTS Engine must be installed and activated on android device.

 ### Battery and location
-There is a possibility to report position and battery status to server.
+There is a possibility to report position and battery status to the server.

-- *Device name* - device name is used to create states on server (see below).
+- *Device name* - device name is used to create states on the server (see below).
 - *Report battery status* - if battery status must be reported to server or not.
 Only changes of battery level or plugged state will be reported.
 No cyclic update.
 - *Position poll interval (sec)* - If position should be reported to server.
 Position is reported on change and cyclic.
 To disable report of position set interval to zero.
 (E.g. to save the battery)
 - *High accuracy position* - If position must be high accuracy or not.
 In high accuracy mode more battery drain.